 Lac repressor and catabolite activator protein (CAT) are the two gene proteins in which the former functions as a lactose sensor and the latter acts as a glucose sensor.
 Therefore, the lac-repressor and CAT are the two main components of the Lac-operon.

 Lac repressor generally blocks the gene transcription but expresses itself in the presence of inducer molecules, i.e. lactose.
 CAT activates the gene transcription only at low glucose levels through the hunger-sensing molecule, i.e. cAMP (cyclic adenosine monophosphate).
 In this context, we will briefly study the concept, structure, components and regulation of the Lac-operon system.

 - Control of Gene Expression in Prokaryotes

-It is a system of DNA containing a sequence of genetic code or carries a sequence of genes that code the m-RNA and directs the synthesis of enzymes for the protein synthesis.
-An operon is a coordinated system, in which all the genes coordinate to mediate the regulation of gene expression.
+It is a system of DNA containing a sequence of genetic codes or carries a sequence of genes that code the m-RNA and direct the synthesis of enzymes for protein synthesis.
+An operon is a coordinated system in which all the genes coordinate to mediate the regulation of gene expression.

 Components of Lac-Operon

 - Promotor Region: It codes the Lac-P gene.
 It lies between the regulator and the operator.
 RNA-polymerase binds to this site as a promoter region initiates transcription.
 It is 100 base pairs long.
 It consists of palindromic sequences.
 This site promotes and controls the transcription of structural genes or m-RNA.
 The regulatory genes of the repressor regulate the functioning of the promoter region.